application traffic steering

 SDN controller – Availability Zones

-The optimum design is to build controllers per availability zones.
+The optimum design is to build controllers per availability zone.
 If one controller fails, you lose that side of the fabric but still have another fabric.
-You must-have applications that can run in multiple availability zones to use this concept.
+To use this concept, you must have applications that can run in multiple availability zones.
 Availability zones are great, but applications must be adequately designed to use them.
 Availability zones usually relate to a single failure domain.

 How do you deal with failures, and what failure rate is acceptable?
 The failure rate acceptance level drives the redundancy in your network.
 Full redundancy is a great design goal as it reduces the probability of total network failure.
 But full redundancy will never give you 100% availability.
 Network partitions still happen with fully redundant networks.

-Be careful of split-brain scenarios when you have one controller looking after one partition and another looking after the other partitions.
-The way Big Switch overcomes time is with a distributed control plane.
+Be careful of split-brain scenarios, where one controller looks after one partition and another looks after the other partitions.
+Big Switch overcomes time with a distributed control plane.
 The forwarding elements are aligned so a network partition can happen.

 Hyperscale Architecture: Big Switch distributed routing.

 For routing, they have the concept known as a tenant router.
-With the tenant router, you can say that these two-broadcast domains can talk to each other via policy points.
+With the tenant router, you can say that these two broadcast domains can talk to each other via policy points.
 A tenant router is a logical router physically distributed throughout the entire network.
-Every switch has a copy of the tenant routers routing table local to it.
+Every switch has a copy of the tenant router’s routing table that is local to it.
 The routing state is spread everywhere.
-No specific layer 3 points that traffic needs to cross to get from one layer 2 segment to the other.
+Traffic needs to cross no specific layer 3 points to get from one layer 2 segment to the other.

 You can map the application directly to the tenant router, which acts like a VRF with VRF packet forwarding hardware.
 This is known as micro-segmentation.
-With this, you can put a set of applications or VM in a tenant, demarc the network by the tenant, and have per tenant policy.
+With this, you can put a set of applications or VMs in a tenant, demarcate the network by the tenant, and have a per-tenant policy.

 Conclusion: